 Courses are 4 weeks each and will require about 3-6 hours a week to complete.
 Students are encouraged to take all of the courses in one term, but may be spread out for additional terms.
 Single courses may be taken individually, if a certificate is not desired.

-This program has graduated Instructors, administrators and lay church leadership with a desire to incorporate online pedagogical practices into their unique environment are learning in the OTLC certificate program.
+This program has graduated instructors, administrators and lay church leadership with a desire to incorporate online pedagogical practices into their unique environment.
 Some of our graduates are listed here.
 Please review the program candidates for online teaching instruction.

 Courses in the certificate are offered twice a year, beginning in January or July and may be completed in 5 months.
 Courses begin fully online for our next session on the following dates.